 Please see our list of possible course substitutions below with restrictions noted.
 For each row of the tables below, the St. George and UTSC courses listed will be accepted *at UTM* in place of the listed UTM course.
 Be sure to check St. George or UTSC pre/co-requisites before enrolling in courses at another campus, as they may differ from similar courses offered at UTM.

-It is recommended that you meet with an MCS academic advisor before enrolling.
+It is recommended that you speak to one of our departmental Academic Advisors before enrolling.

 Course Substitutions CSC